California Dream Act

-- AB 131 (the second part of the Dream Act), goes into effect Jan.
+- AB 131 (the second part of the Dream Act), went into effect Jan.
 1, 2013, and allows students who are exempt from paying nonresident tuition under AB 540 and who are ineligible for federal financial aid to receive all grants and scholarships that are derived from UC Merced or state funds.

-- You must be ineligible for Federal Financial Aid.
+- You must be ineligible for federal financial aid.

-- You must be a California Resident.
+- You must be a California resident.

 - You must apply for and qualify for an AB 540 nonresident tuition exemption in order to be eligible for grant aid.

-- Prospective students must have an entry 3.25 grade point average (GPA) or above in order to be eligible for Institutional Scholarships.
+- Prospective students must have an entry 3.25 grade point average (GPA) or above in order to be eligible for institutional scholarships.

-- Continuing students must have a 3.0 grade point average (GPA) or above in order to be eligible for Institutional Scholarships.
+- Continuing students must have a 3.0 grade point average (GPA) or above in order to be eligible for institutional scholarships.

-Undocumented students cannot complete or submit the Free Application for Federal Student Aid (FAFSA) application and should instead submit the California Dream Act Application
+Undocumented students cannot complete or submit the Free Application for Federal Student Aid (FAFSA) and should instead submit the California Dream Act Application

 Students who ARE eligible to complete the FAFSA should NOT complete the California Dream Act Application.